 ParcAberporth, the UK's only purpose-built testing site for UAVs, opened for business around ten years ago with the Welsh Government promising up to 1,000 jobs.
-It was here they had the first flight of Watchkeeper – the British Army’s latest unmanned aircraft.
-After 500 hours of flight time Watchkeeper is now in the final stage of testing before deployment and the operation has been shifted 180 miles to Wiltshire.
+It was here they had the first flight of Watchkeeper—the British Army’s latest unmanned aircraft.
+After 500 hours of flight time, the Watchkeeper is now in the final stage of testing before deployment, and the operation has been shifted 180 miles to Wiltshire.

 Two parallel meanings of the same word, conflicting definitions colliding in the West Wales countryside.
 When it comes to drones, efficiency is the word and the role of humans has been streamlined in almost every way.

-Mike Ford, 72, studied and worked at the base testing Bloodhound missles.
+Mike Ford, 72, studied and worked at the base, testing Bloodhound missles.
 He now runs a website documenting its history.
-He said, “It was the making of me; I arrived a spotty faced teen and came out man who they’d trust with a guided missile.
+He said, “It was the making of me.
+I arrived a spotty-faced teen and came out man whom they’d trust with a guided missile.
 My whole career started there.
 The base had a very tight, close-knit community.
 Technical work took precedence over everything else.
-You couldn't tear us away to visit the dentists.
+You couldn't tear us away to visit the dentist's.
 But that's all gone now.
 When the Berlin Wall came down it changed everything.
 The Bloodhound testing stopped over night.
-The buildings were left empty for years before being torn down.”
+The buildings were left empty for years before being torn down.

-"Business is slow around here, there's a low population and it's hard work so when the UAV testing was announced it was very exciting.
-But things seem to have gone quiet, they don't seem to have gone everyone interested and quite a few of the bases are empty at the moment.
+"Business is slow around here.
+There's a low population, and it's hard work, so when the UAV testing was announced, it was very exciting.
+But things seem to have gone quiet.
+Quite a few of the bases are empty.
 I think there is still potential for job development but at the moment it's just that."

-The Welsh Government decided they wanted to get in on the act and ordered for the RAF camp to be demolished to make way for a “UAV centre of excellence”.
-Politicians gave the go-ahead for £17 million of public money to be pumped into the project with the promise of major job creation.
+The Welsh Government decided they wanted to get in on the act and ordered for the RAF camp to be demolished to make way for a “UAV center of excellence.”
+Politicians gave the go-ahead for $27 million of public money to be pumped into the project with the promise of major job creation.
 But this hasn’t exactly been the case.

 Harry Rodgers, of local group Bro Emlyn for Peace and Justice, has been campaigning against ParcAberporth since it opened.

-A year later on the 17th of April, 2010, Watchkeeper had its maiden flight, gliding quietly through the West Wales sky.
-The locals didn’t take too much notice, maybe they were too busy downloading porn or refreshing the Jobcentre Plus website.
+A year later, on April 17, 2010, Watchkeeper had its maiden flight, gliding quietly through the West Wales sky.
+The locals didn’t take too much notice; maybe they were too busy downloading porn or refreshing the Jobcenter Plus website.

-The First Minister of Wales Rhodri Morgan, however, took the opportunity to announce the country was open for business – inviting security companies to test their drones at Parc Aberporth.
+But the first minister of Wales, Rhodri Morgan took the opportunity to announce the country was open for business—inviting security companies to test their drones at Parc Aberporth.
 He was taken up on his offer by a range of private companies keen to test the latest stealth technology over 3,320 square miles of land and sea.
 This includes Selex Galileo whose Falco drone crashed near the base in 2009 after suffering a mechanical failure.
 Or maybe the shame of sharing its name with an Austrian rapper got too much for it.
-And Israeli company Elbit Systems, which has been criticised by Amnesty International for the use of its Hermes 450 drones on the Gaza strip.
+And Israeli company Elbit Systems, which has been criticized by Amnesty International for the use of its Hermes 450 drones on the Gaza strip.
 Despite these investments the number of jobs on the base remained very low.

-And with many of ParcAberporth’s steel-framed industrial units still standing empty the site is looking more and more like a 30 acre memorial to the collateral damage of a multibillion pound war machine – the generations of workers no longer a part of the process.
+And with many of ParcAberporth’s steel-framed industrial units still standing empty, the site is looking more and more like a 30 acre memorial to the collateral damage of a multi-billion dollar war machine—the generations of workers no longer a part of the process.